In partnership with the Centre for Economic Policy Research, CEPR, an independent, non-profit network of more than 1,300 economists.

 Women in Economics is an expansion of our ongoing Nobel Perspectives program, which to date has grown into the largest repository of digital content on award winning economic theories.

 The aim of Women in Economics is to focus on economists who are in the middle of their careers, but have already made a major impact in their fields.
-With fresh thinking and diverse perspectives, they are paving the way to influence the current and next generation of women leaders and economists.
+With fresh thinking and diverse perspectives, they are paving the way to influence the current and next generation of leaders and economists.

 In everyday life we all have to deal with economics